exceptionless/Exceptionless.Net/README.md

 2. Open the `Exceptionless.Net.sln` Visual Studio solution file.
 3. Select `Exceptionless.SampleConsole` as the startup project.
 4. Run the project by pressing `F5` to start the console.

-## Using Exceptionless

-Refer to the Exceptionless documentation here: [Exceptionless Docs](http://docs.exceptionless.io).